Julian52575/Hylozoa-Engine-Engine/.github/pull_request_template.md

 - [ ] This pull request is meant to resolve an issue
 - [ ] I linked this issue to this pull request
-- [ ] I will NOT merge until the workflows tests are passing
+- [ ] I will NOT merge until the workflows tests are passing (if there are any code update)
 - [ ] I am not merging a random branch to `main`

 ## Breaking Changes